VelikayaScarlet/velikayascarlet.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 One paper about Multi-modal Sarcasm Detection has been accepted by Data Intelligence (中科院二区)!
 - *2025.05*: &nbsp;🎉🎉 One paper about Chinese Bias Evaluation for LLMs has been accepted by ACL 2025!
 - *2025.05*: &nbsp;🎉🎉 One paper about Knowledge Graph Embeddings has been accepted by ACL 2025!